Slash energy bills and put money back into people’s pockets, says Welsh Lib Dem Senedd candidate Rodney Berman

 cost of living

+He is backing party calls to remove the “renewables obligation” levy that people currently pay as part of their electricity bill.
 This would slash the typical bill by more than £90, taking it to its second lowest level since the energy crisis started in 2022.

-This, alongside a separate call on the Government to cut VAT by 5% for pubs, restaurants, entertainment and accommodation venues, make up a bold £12bn plan to tackle the cost of living and support Britain’s high streets, putting £270 back in people's pockets.
+This, alongside a separate call on the UK Government to cut VAT by 5% for pubs, restaurants, entertainment and accommodation venues, make up a bold £12bn plan to tackle the cost of living and support Britain’s high streets, putting £270 back in people's pockets.

 “Lower energy bills would also leave people with a bit more spare cash to spend on the high street, which would re-energise our struggling small businesses and help drive economic growth.
 The Chancellor needs to listen.”